emacs-exordium/exordium/README.md

 Exordium includes several themes that are integrated with Powerline and that should work well in -nw mode.
-Use <kbd>M-x switch-theme</kbd> to change the theme, otherwise you can set your favorite theme in `prefs.el` like the following will give you this:
+Use <kbd>M-x switch-theme</kbd> to change the theme.
+Otherwise, setting your favorite theme in `prefs.el` like the following will give you this:

 ```lisp